urnest/urnest/omnicxy/README.txt

   ... notice that there are no CORBA-isms in this header file; nor are there any in any of its included header files.
 All CORBA-isms are relegated to other generated header files.
-(Later we will see that we can use our own exception type, replacing the default "cxy::Exception" completely.)
+(Later we will also see that we can use our own exception type, replacing the default "cxy::Exception" completely.)